-Business View Magazine interviews Ben Toppin, CEO of Kensington Oval Inc., as part of our series focusing on the Best of Barbados.
+Business View Caribbean interviews Ben Toppin, CEO of Kensington Oval Inc., as part of our series focusing on the Best of Barbados.

 Barbados’ oldest and much beloved cricket venue – Kensington Oval – sits on the outskirts of Bridgetown, within walking distance of the beach, and close enough to the seaport that cruise ships are visible from most parts of the compound.
 Government-owned, Kensington Oval Management Inc. oversees operations at the Oval, including all facets of its incarnation as a popular sports and entertainment complex.